Nineteen Ways to Go Sailing if You Don’t Own a Sailboat

 Post a post-it note on the Local Yacht Club notice board that you are willing to be crew for the regatta

-Yacht club members who race are desperate to find reliable crew to show up every week to be onboard.
+Yacht club members who race are desperate to find a reliable crew to show up every week to be onboard.

 Join a professionally shared boat program